Written by Missy Johnston

 Dining and Shopping: There are numerous restaurants, from casual cafes to fine dining, most of which offer daily caught seafood.
 Nightlife on the island, like most everything else, is casual.
 Shopping is offered along the main street in Old Harbor, where you can find books, jewelry and clothing.
 Bicycle rental is also available, as one of the best ways to explore this island is by cycling.

 Great Salt Pond: This is the yachtsman’s location for docking or anchoring.
-This large protected “salt pond” is a natural great protected area for yachts and is also a good location for swimming; while the tide flats are great for clamming, however be sure to first purchase a clamming license.
+This large protected “salt pond” is a natural great protected area for charter yachts and is also a good location for swimming; while the tide flats are great for clamming, however be sure to first purchase a clamming license.

 Block Island, one of the first locations to be “discovered” and settled in the early 1600’s, has had a varied history, and always been a welcoming location for visitors by the sea, with the Great Salt Pond a great location to overnight in a luxury yacht charter.